Matthias247/rfcs/text/0000-run-to-completion-async-fn.md

   require run to completion semantics and cooperative cancellation.
 - `defer` or `finally` blocks could help to execute cleanup code in a unified fashion for synchronous and asynchronous code.

+Besides this, a future Edition of Rust could adopt a different keyword for async completion functions in order to reduce the verbosity.
+This should be done after carefully studying the usage of the various `async fn` types.